Lowrie, Canha help A’s start fast in 8-6 win over Tigers

 Mark Canha followed Lowrie’s shot with another homer for 4-0 lead.
 It was the 14th homer of the season for both Lowrie and Canha, and each went to the opposite field to reach the seats.
 Lowrie drilled a 411-foot shot to left-center, and Canha drove one out to right-center.

-Lowrie’s RBI-double in the fourth made it 8-0 before the Tigers battled back by scoring six runs.
+Khris Davis’ RBI double in the fourth made it 8-0 before the Tigers battled back by scoring six runs.
+Oakland manager Bob Melvin inserted Davis for the switch-hitting Lowrie that inning after Detroit left-hander Miguel Del Pozo relieved Manning.

+“Jed’s got a little wrist thing going on,” Melvin said.
+“Hopefully, tomorrow it’s OK for him to hit right-handed.
+But he was only left-handed available today.”

 Oakland starter Frankie Montas (11-9) had a one-hit shutout through four innings.
 Victor Reyes’ one-out triple in the fourth was the only hit allowed until Harold Castro led off the fifth with a long home run.